ChrisMwenda/phase-4-debugging-network-requests-lab/README.md

 ## Your Notes Here

-- Add a new toy when the toy form is submitted
+Add a new toy when the toy form is submitted

-  - How I debugged:
+    How I debugged:

+After checking the create method I realized that there's mispelling (plural) in Toys.create and changed it to Toy instead which resolved my error!

-- Update the number of likes for a toy
+Update the number of likes for a toy

-  - How I debugged:
+    How I debugged:
+    In order to solve this error, I edited the render method to specify the render

-- Donate a toy to Goodwill (and delete it from our database)
+Donate a toy to Goodwill (and delete it from our database)

-  - How I debugged:
+    How I debugged:
+  There was no specified route for destroy (delete) method on the routes.
+I added it and resolved the 404 error